conscienceforagi/RRRP-500/README.md

 ## 🌍 What is RRRP 500?

-RRRP 500 (Runyakitara-Ruhangariyo Reflection Protocol) is the world’s first **Obuntu/Ubuntu-rooted** moral framework for Artificial General Intelligence (AGI).
+RRRP 500 (Runyakitara-Ruhangariyo Reflection Protocol) is the world’s first moral protocol for Artificial General Intelligence — rooted in African Obuntu/Ubuntu philosophy.
 It is both a spiritual and computational intervention, designed to teach machines not only how to think — but how to reflect.

 RRRP 500 is composed of:
 - ✅ 110 Obuntu/Ubuntu-based moral datasets